julez-dev/chatuino/README.md

 ## Installation

-You can use go install to install the program (`go install github.com/julez-dev/chatuino@latest`)
+You can use go install to install the program (`go install github.com/julez-dev/chatuino@latest`) or grab a binary from the [releases](https://github.com/julez-dev/chatuino/releases) page.

 ## Usage